Grossmann Fantastic Film and Wine Festival

 The Grossmann Fantastic Film and Wine Festival is a Slovenian film festival specialized in genre movies, with emphasis on horror and fantasy.
-The festival takes place every year in mid-July in the town of Ljutomer, in the winegrowing Prlekija region.
+The festival takes place every summer in the town of Ljutomer, in the Prlekija region of northeastern Slovenia.
+More recently, the festival has also taken place in Ormož.

+Typically, a film star, such as an actor, director or writer will make a guest appearance at the festival, such as Christopher Lee, John McTiernan and others.

+The 20th edition of festival took place from the 11th to the 15th of June in Ljutomer.

 History

-The first edition took place in 2005 on the 100th anniversary of Slovenian cinema in Ljutomer, where the first Slovenian motion pictures were made by Dr. Karol Grossmann.
-It was initiated by Film Practice Plan 9 and Development Agency of Prlekija with help from the European Structural Fund.
-It featured a selection of independent movies and brought to Ljutomer most of their authors, which was not common in Slovenia.
 Since 2006, the festival features a wine program.
 The accompanying program features live concerts, exhibitions, book presentations, and Zombie Walk.
 "About Us" (2019) Since 2020, the festival takes place in Ljutomer and Ormož.

-Since 2010, Grossmann Fantastic Film and Wine Festival is an adherent member of the Méliès International Festivals Federation (MIFF).

 Awards

-Each year, Grossmann Fantastic Film and Wine Festival presents the following awards:
+Each year, the festival presents the following awards: